Everything You Need to Know About Fiberglass Pools

 - Install the pool’s plumbing and filter systems.

 - Backfill the pool shell.

-- Install the coping and patio.
+- Install the patio and coping.

-- Install the pool fence.
+- Install the pool fence and other optional décor.

 What are the pros and cons of fiberglass pools?